Go Man Go

 Go Man Go (1953–1983) was an American Quarter Horse stallion and race horse.
 He was named World Champion Quarter Running Horse three times in a row, one of only two horses to achieve that distinction.
-Go Man Go was considered to be of difficult temperament.
+He was considered to be of difficult temperament.
 While waiting in the starting gate for his first race, he threw his jockey, broke down the gate, and ran alone around the track; he was eventually caught and went on to win the race.
-During his five years of competition until he retired from racing in 1960 he had 27 wins, earning more than $86,000.
+During his five years of competition until he retired from racing in 1960, he had 27 wins, earning more than $86,000.

 Neither of Go Man Go's parents raced.
 His sire (father), the Thoroughbred stallion Top Deck, was bred by the King Ranch.
 His dam (mother) hailed from Louisiana; Go Man Go is thought to have gained his swiftness on the track from her.
-For the first years of Go Man Go's racing career, his owner faced difficulty in registering him with the American Quarter Horse Association (AQHA), a matter that remained unresolved until 1958.
+For the first years of his racing career, his owner faced difficulty in registering him with the American Quarter Horse Association (AQHA), a matter that remained unresolved until 1958.

-Go Man Go went on to sire two All American Futurity winners and seven Champion Quarter Running Horses.
+Go Man Go sired two All American Futurity winners and seven Champion Quarter Running Horses.
 He was inducted into the American Quarter Horse Hall of Fame, as were two of his offspring.
-His daughters also produced, or were the mothers of, several race winners, including the Hall of Fame members Kaweah Bar and Rocket Wrangler.
-The director of racing for the AQHA once compared his impact on Quarter Horse racing and breeding to that of Man o' War in Thoroughbred racing, or that of human athletes such as Ben Hogan and Babe Ruth.
+His daughters also produced several race winners, including Hall of Fame members Kaweah Bar and Rocket Wrangler.
+The director of racing for the AQHA once compared his impact on Quarter Horse racing and breeding to that of Man o' War in Thoroughbred racing or that of human athletes such as Ben Hogan and Babe Ruth.